snipsco/hermes-protocol/platforms/hermes-javascript/README.md

     }
 })

-// Start an 'action type' session
+// Start an 'action type' session that will initiate a dialogue with the user.

 dialog.publish('start_session', {
     customData: /* string */,